What Is Stage 3 Mesothelioma?

 Because stage 3 mesothelioma hasn’t yet spread to the other side of the chest, it is still considered somewhat local even though it has metastasized.

-Stage 3 Symptoms
+Stage 3 Mesothelioma Symptoms

-Other common symptoms associated with stage 3 pleural mesothelioma include:
+Common stage 3 mesothelioma symptoms include:

 - Worsened chest pain